Noah Beery: Career

 Beery worked in vaudeville and in the choruses of musical comedies during his early years in New York.
 Soon, though, he turned to acting in melodramas of the period, often under the direction of William A. Brady.

 After a dozen years on the stage, he joined his brother Wallace in Hollywood in 1915 to make motion pictures.
 He became a respected character actor, adept at playing the villain but sometimes portraying the hero.
 One of his most memorable characterizations was as Sergeant Gonzales in The Mark of Zorro (1920) opposite Douglas Fairbanks.
-The tagline on the poster for Stormswept (1923) proclaimed "Wallace and Noah Beery, The Two Greatest Character Actors on the American Screen".
+The tagline on the poster for Stormswept (1923) proclaimed "Wallace and Noah Beery, the Two Greatest Character Actors on the American Screen".

-Beery acted through the silent film era, and made the transition to "talkies".
+Beery acted through the silent film era, and made the transition to sound films.
 He appeared in early Technicolor musicals, such as The Show of Shows (1929), the widescreen musical Song of the Flame (1930; the movie's poster noted that "Noah Beery will thrill you with his wonderful bass voice, twice as low as any ever recorded"), Bright Lights (1930), Under a Texas Moon (1930) and Golden Dawn (1930; in which he wore blackface as an African native).

 He reached his peak in popularity in 1930, recording a phonograph record for Brunswick Records with songs from two of his films.
 However, his popularity gradually declined while his brother Wallace became the highest-paid actor in the world, winning an Oscar and arranging a contract with MGM in which he would be paid $1 more than any other actor on their roster.
-Noah Beery Sr. played the flamboyant supporting role of Mae West's bar-owning lover until she leaves him for Cary Grant in She Done Him Wrong (1933), while his brother Wallace performed in an extremely similar part, as the top-billed lead, later the same year in Raoul Walsh's The Bowery.
+Noah Beery Sr. played the flamboyant supporting role of Mae West's bar-owning lover until she leaves him for Cary Grant in She Done Him Wrong (1933), and his brother Wallace performed in an extremely similar part, as the top-billed lead, later the same year in Raoul Walsh's The Bowery.

-At the height of his career, Noah Beery began billing himself as "Noah Beery Sr." in anticipation of his son's presence in films.
-After his death, his son dropped the "Junior" and became simply Noah Beery.
+At the height of his career, Noah Beery began billing himself as Noah Beery Sr. in anticipation of his son's presence in films.
+After his death, his son dropped the Junior and became simply Noah Beery.
 Among other films, Noah Beery Sr. and Noah Beery Jr. appeared together in The Trail Beyond (1934) with John Wayne, in which Noah Jr. played Wayne's sidekick throughout the picture.
 Four decades later, Noah Jr. became best known as James Garner's character's father "Rocky" in the 1970s television series The Rockford Files.
 Noah Beery Sr. appeared in nearly 200 films during his career and in 1945 returned to New York City to star in the Mike Todd Broadway production of Up in Central Park.